keermanish/react-page-maker/README.md

 A react package which will help you to generate the **meta data(JSON)** based on the selection of UI elements.

-Library provides feature of Drag and Drop, where you can drag the UI elements/layouts from palette and drop it into appropriate dropzone/canvas.
+Library provides feature of Drag and Drop, where you can drag the UI elements from palette and drop it into appropriate dropzone/canvas.

 # Install #
 ```shell